 A Guide to the Ernest J. Gaines Center

 Gaines has said that African American authors did not influence him as he worked to find his voice.
 However, he has stated that Jean Toomer's Cane would have had an impact on him if they did.
-When reading "Bloodline", think about the short story cycle and the writers who influenced Gaines.
+When reading Bloodline, think about the short story cycle and the writers who influenced Gaines.
 However, in conjunction with these authors, also think about African American short story cycles as well.
-Even though they did not influence Gaines, "Bloodline" is in conversation with them.
+Even though they did not influence Gaines, Bloodline is in conversation with them.
 These include Charles Chesnutt's The Conjure Woman, and Other Conjure Tales, Jean Toomer's Cane, Langston Hughes' The Ways of White Folks, and Richard Wright's Uncle Tom's Children.
 Alice Walker cites Gaines as an influence.
-In the letter on the left, Walker writes to Gaines about his use of dialect.
-For comparisons, look at Walker's "Everyday Use" in relation to Gaines' stories here.
+In the letter, Walker writes to Gaines about his use of dialect.
+For comparisons, look at Walker's "Everyday Use" (PDF) in relation to Gaines' stories here.

 Questions to consider:

 At the end of "A Long Day in November," Sonny says, "I know my lesson."
 What is the lesson he has learned throughout the story?
 Why is the word "lesson" important?
 James, in "The Sky is Gray," also thinks about his school lesson while in Bayonne.
 He thinks about Edgar Allan Poe's "Annabel Lee."
 Think back to part two in the schoolhouse and think about the editor's comments about that section.

 - What characteristics tie the stories in "Bloodline" together?
 Are there any themes that unite them?
 Are there any symbols or recurring images that connect them to one another?